-- > 3.4 Service provider or supplier contract includes health and safety perms and conditions, including positive and negative recognition issues. - > 3.5 A contract manager is appointed to monitor the execution of the work or services and to ensure health and safety requirements set in the contract are respected. - > 3.6 Systems ensure that contractors and suppliers are aware of and understand the procedures, practices, or hazards associated with the works to be performed, prior to commencement of work and services. - > 3.7 Health and safety performance of contractors and suppliers is monitored, and a culture of trust is nurtured to encourage continuous improvement. - > 3.8 Systems are in place to manage interfaces between contractors.
+3.4 Service provider or supplier contract includes health and safety perms and conditions, including positive and negative recognition issues.

+- > 3.5 Acontract manager is appointed to monitor the execution of the work or services and to ensure health and safety requirements set in the contract are respected. - > 3.6 Systems ensure that contractors and suppliers are aware of and understand the procedures, practices, or hazards associated with the works to be performed, prior to commencement of work and services.

+3.7 Health and safety performance of contractors and suppliers is monitored, and a culture of trust is nurtured to encourage continuous improvement.